 Miss Elizabeth Jackson

 Elizabeth Jackson has served as head director of the Ocean Springs Middle School and Upper Elementary Band programs since 2016.
-A native of Brandon, Mississippi, and graduate of Northwest Rankin High School, Miss Jackson attended the University of Southern Mississippi.
+A native of Brandon, Mississippi, Ms. Jackson graduated from Northwest Rankin High School and continued on to the University of Southern Mississippi.
 After graduating summa cum laude from USM with studies in music education and history in 2009, she went on to receive her Master of Music Education while working as a graduate assistant for the USM Bands.
-During her time at USM she had the honor of conducting the USM Wind Ensemble as well as the Federazione Bande Siciliane in Sicily, Italy.
-She was also was a member of the band staff that led the Pride of Mississippi Marching Band to the Macy’s Thanksgiving Day Parade in New York City.
-Miss Jackson performed as a member of the USM Wind Ensemble, Symphonic Winds, Symphony Orchestra, and the Southern Miss Steel Pan Orchestra (SoMiSPO).
+During her time at USM she had the honor of conducting the USM Wind Ensemble and the Federazione Bande Siciliane in Sicily, Italy, and she was a member of the band staff that led the Pride of Mississippi Marching Band to the Macy’s Thanksgiving Day Parade in New York City.
+Ms. Jackson performed as a member of the USM Wind Ensemble, Symphony Orchestra, and the Southern Miss Steel Pan Orchestra (SoMiSPO).
 Her primary instructors included clarinet professors Dr. Gregory Oakes, Dr. Jonathan Holden, and Dr. Jackie McIlwain, bassoonist Dr. Kim Woolly, and conducting pedagogue Dr. Thomas V. Fraschillo.

-After completing her studies at USM, Miss Jackson moved to Ocean Springs to start her career in 2011.
-In her current duties as head director at OSMS and OSUE, she oversees all bands at both OS Middle and OS Upper Elementary.
-She leads the "All-Superior" OSMS Symphonic Band, teaches woodwinds in both the Concert and Varsity Bands, assists with the Jazz Hounds, and teaches beginner clarinet and flute class.
-In her time as the assistant director of OSMS through 2016, her Concert Band consistently earned Superior ratings each year at the Gulf Coast Band Directors Association Concert Festival.
+Ms. Jackson moved to Ocean Springs to start her career in 2011.
+In her current duties she oversees all bands at both OSMS and OSUE.
+She leads the "All-Superior" OSMS Symphonic Band, teaches woodwinds in the Concert and Varsity Band, and teaches beginner clarinet and flute class.
+In her time as the assistant director of OSMS through 2016, her Concert Band consistently earned Superior ratings each year at the Gulf Coast Band Directors Association (GCBDA) Concert Festival.

 Mr. Cam Roberts